Dr. Bettina Palazzo

 - Sometimes women think it was their fault.
 Sometimes they have low self-esteem and do not speak-up.

 - If you open up about being sexually harassed, you become vulnerable and this is often a risk in an organization.
-That was why I did not warn my colleague: Ok, it was likely that the evil professor would have tried the same tricks on her, but what if not?
-I would have been in a pretty awkward position.

 - If you admit that you have been sexual harassed or discriminated against, people might see you as a victim.
 That is not a career-pushing image you want to have!
 Then there is the realistic fear that people will not believe you, if you report on sexual harassment,